UriKatsirPrivate/bard-prompts/README.md

 <!-- Reference: https://www.engraved.blog/building-a-virtual-machine-inside/ -->

 > gcloud compute networks create demo-llm --project=landing-zone-demo-341118 --subnet-mode=custom </br>
-Convert this command to terraform, use parameters when possible.
+Convert this command to terraform, use parameters when possible.</br>
-Convert this command to pulumi, use parameters when possible What will this command do?
+Convert this command to pulumi, use parameters when possible</br>
+What will this command do?

 > gcloud compute networks create demo-llm --project=landing-zone-demo-341118 --subnet-mode=custom --mtu=1460 --bgp-routing-mode=regional </br>
-What will this command do?
+What will this command do?</br>
 What would be the command to reverse it?

 ## Create/Modify IaC Modules